-The case limit and its link to in-state fruit content appeared to be broadly misunderstand by members of the legislative committee.
-It also deepened a rift among the state’s commercial winemakers, who disagree on the number of cases that should be exempt from Nevada’s in-state fruit requirement.
+The case limit and its link to fruit content appeared to be broadly misunderstand by members of the legislative committee who heard the bill in March and did not allow it to advance.

 The revisions to Nevada winery law (NRS 597.240) will become effective on July 1, 2021.